stupendusmagneficus/veeam-test-assignment/README.md

 In application code you can find some unnecessary npm packages, the reason is that i wanted to show you that i am able to use loots of different tools to develop.

-As well, i want to share with you my initial state object which you can modify and test the application
+As well, i want to share with you my example object with all required components which you can modify and test the application

 ```JSX
     [